Create a Website Account - Manage notification subscriptions, save form progress and more.

 The current list is posted on the City’s website.

 To add your name or group to the list, please call (314) 274-2109.

 Complete and return all required forms to the Creve Coeur Police Department at email@example.com.

 Yes, the hunter must obtain a City ID card from the Police Department which must be presented to any police officer, city official, or resident.
 Failure to do so may result in a loss of hunting privileges in Creve Coeur.

 The dates for bow hunting season can be found on the Missouri Department of Conservation website.

 No, the property owner is not required to notify anyone.

 Yes, if the owner of such property has provided express written consent to such discharges of closer proximity at specified dates and time periods.

-Title VI, Chapter 610 of the Code of Ordinances of the City of Creve Coeur includes all pertinent information and can be found online in the city's Charters and Ordinances or the Municipal Code.
+Title VI, Chapter 610 of the Code of Ordinances of the City of Creve Coeur includes all pertinent information and can be found online in the city's Charters and Ordinances.